berrycreative/icobcl/icobcl-sn/README.md

 ## Why <span>

-This way you can use LATIGID Icon Library along with other icon libraries such as [IcoBCL](https://bcl.social/icobcldemo) or FontAwesome.
+This way you can use **ICO BCL** Icon Library along with other icon libraries such FontAwesome.

 ## IcoBCL